 As we mentioned before in this article, each grant is unique, and therefore, they each have their own ways of evaluating applicants.

 That means that while to some, missing a requirement might be an immediate rejection, others might be a little more lenient.
-Still, we advise you to err on the side of caution and favor grants that are more suited for your nonprofit rather than spending so much time and resources on a longshot.
+Still, we advise you to err on the side of caution and favor grants that are more suited for your nonprofit rather than spending so much time and resources on a long shot.

 How Could a Consultant Help Me Through this Process?

 A grant writing consultant is a professional whose expertise lies in the grant writing process.
 There are many services they can provide and many factors you should consider before hiring one.

 Wrapping Up: How to Find General Operating Grants Fast in 2023

 General operating grants are an incredible source of funding that can help nonprofits stay afloat.
 Highly sought after, their lack of restrictions makes them extremely flexible, giving nonprofits the freedom to use them as it best suits their needs.
-Finding the right grant for your organization, however, can be difficult.